- 03 Mar 2023

 |Fee Type||Flat Amount||% of Outstanding Principal||% of Outstanding Principal After Last Disbursement||Flat Amount||% of Total Balance||% of Outstanding Principal Not Yet Due|

-You will see the whole product fee list in product setup, but the limitation will be visible only after saving the product.
+You will see the entire list of product fees in the product setup, but the limitation will be visible only after you save the product.

-For more information about how product links can be defined and used, see Linking Deposit and Loan Accounts.
+For more information, see Linking Deposit and Loan Accounts.

-For more information about how securities can be defined and used, see Securities Settings.
+For more information about how you can define and use securities, see Securities Settings.

-Currently on revolving loan or the credit card accounts, you can only use the Exclusive taxes which can be defined for the following repayment options.
+Currently on Revolving loan accounts, you can only use the Exclusive taxes which can be defined for the following repayment options.